micmejia/bible-dump/NKJV/Hebrews/Heb 1.md

 But to which of the angels has He ever said: "Sit at My right hand, Till I make Your enemies Your footstool"?

 ###### 14
-Are they not all ministering spirits sent forth to minister for those who will inherit salvation? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Hebrews 1:1 Or _in many portions_ [^b]: Hebrews 1:2 Or _ages,_ Gr. _aiones,_ aeons [^c]: Hebrews 1:3 NU omits _by Himself_ [^d]: Hebrews 1:3 _cleansed_ [^e]: Hebrews 1:3 NU omits _our_ [^f]: Hebrews 1:8 A ruler’s staff
+Are they not all ministering spirits sent forth to minister for those who will inherit salvation?